-Because of COVID-19, we know gathering together might not be best for all families.
-So we thought this non-Halloween paint party would be perfect adapted into a VIRTUAL party!
+Because of the COVID-19 cases rising, we know gathering together might not be best for all families.
+So we thought this non-Halloween pumpkin paint party would be perfect adapted into a VIRTUAL party!
 While we added in our suggestions to adapt to a virtual party, the remainder of the post is in its original context.

 Our suggestion to adapt this idea into a VIRTUAL PARTY

 Coordinate with your child’s friends and make sure everyone has the supplies needed.
-While this virtual party might cost more per person (because they’re not sharing the supplies), their spirits can stay high, even during COVID-19.
+While this virtual party might cost more per person (because they’re not sharing the supplies), their spirits can stay high, even during this next phase of COVID-19.

 *originally published on October 26, 2017.